 We provided grants and other assistance to partner organisations who operate in one (or more) of four policy areas - these were formerly our official "charitable purposes", under the Charity and Trustee Investment (Scotland) Act 2005 :

 environmental protection or improvement

-The awards can be made for purely Scottish projects, purely Chinese projects, or projects that link the two countries.
-We are particularly interested in projects that have both a local and global relevance.
-However, please note that we cannot consider international projects from any country other than China.
+The awards were made for purely Scottish projects, purely Chinese projects, or projects that link the two countries.
+We were particularly interested in projects that have both a local and global relevance.

 For more information on our awards and partners, please

 click here or see the links in the left-hand menu for individual partner pages.
 In summer 2011, some awards were re-classified as "social enterprise" awards - for more on our interest in this concept, please see here.

 We have always believed that communicating and sharing knowledge, experience and information can often be as valuable, as a form of "social investment", as simply spending money.
 If we help to transfer an idea from one person or organisation to another, that idea might lead to the creation of new cross-cultural understanding ; educational progress in school, university or lifelong learning ; a new business idea ; or a new way of delivering social benefit.